Edmonton Oilers Quarter-Season Grades: Defense

 Matt Benning, C

-It could be interesting to see what happens with Matt Benning as Chris Wiedman arrives in Edmonton.
+It could be interesting to see what happens with Matt Benning as Chris Wideman arrives in Edmonton.
 Benning is likely over-matched when asked to regularly play a second-pairing role, but he’s a touch too good for an exclusively third-pairing spot.
 The issue for him is that he’s not helping much on special teams.

 He’s not giving you much and his numbers on the penalty kill are among some of the least impressive for defensemen on the team.
-Wiedman, on the other hand, seems to excel in a lower role 5-on-5, but opportunity on the power play.
+Wideman, on the other hand, seems to excel in a lower role 5-on-5, but opportunity on the power play.

 Related: 6 Things: Ken Hitchcock’s First Game as Oilers Coach